 Photography as a tool for connecting the worlds, a bridge that would link man to man, from blacks to Jews, from the chosen land to free Africa.
 From the ordinary to the extraordinary, a human dimension where syncretic time is composed in uniqueness.

 It is a story of rejection that I myself experienced in my personal history.
-I also worked on a photo series, where I documented the lives of Palestinians with Israeli citizenship.
-A geography of places in a series entitled, Je Tu Nous.

 "The unknown has always been a source of wealth for those who don't look like me.

 The foreigner is the reflection of what I don't yet know about myself"